freifunk-gluon/gluon/docs/user/site.rst

     Additional configuration for the configuration web interface.
 All values are optional.

+    When no hostname is specified, a default hostname based on the *hostname_prefix* and the node's primary MAC address is assigned.
+Manually setting a hostname can be enforced by setting *hostname.optional* to *false*.

     By default, no altitude fields are shown by the *gluon-config-mode-geo-location* package.
 If *geo_location.show_altitude* is set to *true*, the *gluon-config-mode:altitude-label* and *gluon-config-mode:altitude-help* strings must be provided in the site i18n